 Excitingly, brand new menus are soon to be released across all departments of the Port Lincoln Hotel including Sarin’s Restaurant, Sharkys Bar and Functions.
 Although still in the drafting stages, we can reveal diners should expect a brand new dining concept for Sarin’s Restaurant including 2 and 3 course set menu options for those special evenings out, an abundance of local produce and yes, for lovers of the Parisian way, a small snippet of France with escargot (aka. snails) will be on the menu!

 In anticipation for these releases, Chef Revel has created a number of special menus available only on Friday and Saturday evenings in Sarin’s Restaurant until the release of the new menu.
 Changed weekly, these specials will provide hints of what is to come!
 Bookings are essential and if last weekend’s Bastille Day themed menu is anything to go by, seats will fill quickly!
-Watch The Port Lincoln Hotel’s social media accounts to keep up to date.
+Watch our weekly "Weekend Teaser Specials" to keep up to date.

 Monday, June 19, 2017 3:19pm

-It's often not until our guests arrive to Port Lincoln that they realise there is so much to see and do!
-So lets say you have a long weekend coming up, or a sneaky 3 day getaway...here's our recommendations on how to spend 3 days in our neck of the woods!
+It's often not until our guests arrive that they realise there are so many things to do and see in Port Lincoln!
+So lets say you have a long weekend coming up, or a sneaky 3 day getaway...here's our recommendations things to do and how to spend 3 days in our neck of the woods!

 After arriving in Port Lincoln via a short 35 minute flight from Adelaide, be greeted by your personal guide for the day, a true Australian character and our friend, nicknamed 'Lunch" (seriously!) from tour company Goin Off Safari's.
 Sample the produce and tour a local fish factory before enjoying a picnic lunch on the white sandy beaches of the Port Lincoln National Park.